-LAS was launched in 2008 in partnership with Scottish Association of Landlords, Scottish Land & Estates and the Scottish Government as a voluntary scheme set up to promote and support letting agents & landlords in Scotland by accrediting their property management skills.
+LAS was launched in 2008 in partnership with the Scottish Association of Landlords, Scottish Land & Estates and the Scottish Government as a voluntary scheme set up to promote and support letting agents & landlords in Scotland by accrediting their property management skills.

 What LAS provide:

 “Landlords and letting agents can access information regarding the private rented sector from many different sources.
-However Landlord Accreditation Scotland provides information based on Scottish legislation and best practice within the industry.
+However, Landlord Accreditation Scotland provides information based on Scottish legislation and best practice within the industry.
 Becoming accredited, along with regular attendance at courses and information events, provides landlords with knowledge on key issues and how to implement change when required, ensuring they have the confidence to conduct their business in a professional manner.”

 Elspeth Boyle, LAS Director

-How to become an Accredited Landlord Today?
+How to Become an Accredited Landlord Today?

 Landlord Accreditation Scotland is a voluntary scheme by which landlords can assure tenants that the tenancy arrangement they have adheres to the high standards as outlined in the Scottish Core Standards for Accredited Landlords.
 It is also a means for quality landlords operating within these standards to receive the recognition and support they deserve.